-Karly Dawn Milner (Beginning Guitar) from Rowan County, Kentucky, began playing old time music with Jesse Wells, after years of studying classical music in voice and cello, and playing gospel and country music regionally.
-Her band, Karly Dawn & the Hillfolk, are currently working on recordings of her original country songs and early country favorites.
-She can be heard on Appalachia: Music from Home, Old Town School of Folk Music Songbook and Clack Mountain String Band Live.
+Karly Dawn Milner (Beginner Guitar) a mountain born singer and songwriter from Rowan County, Kentucky, plays guitar, banjo, dulcimer, cello and fiddle.
+Currently she performs with the Possum Queens band as a solo performer and with her band- Karly Dawn & the HillFolk.
+She has performed at Merlefest, Chicago’s Old Town School Of Folk, Appalshop’s Seedtime on the Cumberland and festivals throughout the region.
+Karly Dawn can be heard on her solo release- Oh Kentucky, as well as PBS’s Appalachia: Music from Home, Old Town School of Folk Music Songbook Vol.4 and Clack Mountain String Band Live.
 With a special penchant for teaching music to children, she spent many years working as the outreach musician for the Kentucky Folk Art Museum.